Bruce Willis: 2020s: Critical decline, health problems and retirement

 In the final years of his career, Willis starred in many low-budget independent thrillers and science fiction films.
-He worked primarily with the production companies Emmett/Furla Oasis, headed by Randall Emmett, and 308 Entertainment Inc, headed by Corey Large.
-Emmett/Furla Oasis produced 20 films starring Willis.
-Described by Chris Nashawaty of Esquire as "a profitable safe harbor" for older actors, similar to The Expendables, most of the films were released direct-to-video and were widely panned.
+He worked primarily with the production companies Emmett/Furla Oasis (which produced 20 films starring Willis) and 308 Entertainment Inc. Most of the films were released direct-to-video and were widely panned.
+The Golden Raspberry Awards, an annual award for the year's worst films and performances, created a dedicated category, the Worst Bruce Willis Performance in a 2021 Movie, for Willis's roles in eight films released that year.
+Chris Nashawaty of Esquire described the direct-to-video films as "a profitable safe harbor" for older actors, similar to The Expendables.
 Willis would often earn US$2 million for two days' work, with an average of 15 minutes' screentime per film.
 He nonetheless featured heavily in the films' promotional materials, earning them the derogatory nickname "geezer teasers".

 Those working on the films later said Willis appeared confused, did not understand why he was there and had to be fed lines through an earpiece.
-Days before Willis was scheduled to arrive on set for Out of Death (2021), the screenwriter was instructed to reduce his role and abbreviate his dialogue, and the director, Mike Burns, was told to complete all of Willis's scenes in a single day of filming.
-The Golden Raspberry Awards, an annual award for the year's worst films and performances, created a dedicated category, the Worst Bruce Willis Performance in a 2021 Movie, for his roles in eight films released that year.
+Days before Willis was scheduled to arrive on set for Out of Death (2021), the screenwriter, Bill Lawrence, was instructed to reduce his role and abbreviate his dialogue.
+The director, Mike Burns, was told to complete all of Willis's scenes in a single day of filming.

 On March 30, 2022, Willis's family announced that he was retiring because he had been diagnosed with aphasia, a disorder typically caused by damage to the area of the brain that controls language expression and comprehension.
-The Golden Raspberry Awards retracted its Willis category, saying it was inappropriate to award a Golden Raspberry to someone whose performance was affected by a medical condition.
-At the time of his retirement, Willis had completed eleven films awaiting release.
-On February 16, 2023, Willis's family announced that he had been diagnosed with frontotemporal dementia.
-In a statement, the family said that Willis's condition had "progressed" and that "challenges with communication are just one symptom of the disease".
+The Golden Raspberry Awards retracted its Willis category, deeming it inappropriate to give a Razzie to someone whose performance was affected by a medical condition.
+At the time of his retirement, Willis had completed 11 films awaiting release.

 Business activities

 Willis owns houses in Los Angeles and Penns Grove, New Jersey.
 He also rents apartments at Trump Tower and in Riverside South, Manhattan.
 In 2000, Willis and his business partner Arnold Rifkin started a motion picture production company called Cheyenne Enterprises.
 He left the company to be run solely by Rifkin in 2007 after Live Free or Die Hard.
 He also owns several small businesses in Hailey, Idaho, including The Mint Bar and The Liberty Theater and was one of the first promoters of Planet Hollywood, with actors Arnold Schwarzenegger and Sylvester Stallone.
 Willis and the other actors were paid for their appearances and endorsements through an employee stock ownership plan.

-In 2009, Willis signed a contract to become the international face of Belvedere SA's Sobieski Vodka in exchange for 3.3 percent ownership in the company.
+In 2009, Willis signed a contract to become the international face of Belvedere SA's Sobieski Vodka in exchange for 3.3% ownership in the company.
+In 2018, Willis became the brand ambassador of the Hungarian brand Hell Energy Drink.